TarikVUT/Monitoring-Linux-terminal/README.md

 stop
 }
 ```
-The config will save all received logs to "/var/log/histroy.log" on the server side
+The config will save all received logs to "/var/log/histroy.log" on the server side.

-#### The demonstration video

-TODO

 ----------------------------------------